 As a life long musician, Grant has dedicated himself to producing music of high quality, excellent presentation, and widespread meaningful connection.
-Grant has been a part of leading musicians to surpass their individual potential through the choral arts for the better part of a decade.
-Choral music offers a unique opportunity to use an extremely personal instrument in a manner which can communicate on a personal level, but it is an art which requires the work and commitment of many, making it a communal experience.
+Grant has been a part of leading musicians to surpass their individual potential through the choral arts for over a decade.
+Choral music offers a unique opportunity to use an extremely personal instrument in a manner which can communicate on a personal level, but it is an art which requires the work and commitment of many, operating as one in a communal experience.

 Beginning in 2017, Grant has been the assistant conductor for the Columbus Indiana Philharmonic Chorus.
 This ensemble is a semi-professional community chorus that performs a variety of works with a large orchestra.
 Grant has assisted in preparing the ensemble for works such as Handel's Messiah, Brahms' Triumphlied, Duruflé's Requiem, and various octavos.
 He has been a strong leader in voice development and sound building for the organization.